 Tour to Delphi & Meteora

-Delphi and Meteora are often combined on a 2 or 3-day tour such as 2-Day Delphi and Meteora Tour from Athens.
+Delphi and Meteora are often combined on a 2 or 3-day tour, such as the 2-Day Delphi and Meteora Tour from Athens.
+That way, you can see together two of the best places to visit in Greece.

 10. Athens